Office of Small & Disadvantaged Business Utilization

 Verification Assistance Counselor Certification

 VA continues to offer its “Understanding the MyVA Verification Process” training series to certify Verification Assistance Counselors across the United States.
 The course presents an integrated approach to learning about CVE internal processes, Verification policy and regulation, and how to navigate the Vets First Verification Program application process.
-PTAC Counselors and Veterans Service Organizations who are interested in becoming VA-certified may register to receive a self-paced certification DVD.
+PTAC Counselors who are interested in becoming VA-certified may register to receive a self-paced certification DVD.
+To register, contact CVE at firstname.lastname@example.org or 202-632-5995.
 Certification is issued when a counselor has demonstrated comprehensive understanding by passing a final assessment.
-Register for Verification Assistance Counselor Certification »

 Laws and Regulations